The Offeror offers to fulfill the requirement in accordance with the Requirement at Annex "A" - Requirement

 The work will be authorized or confirmed by the Identified User(s) authorized to use the THS Online System, using form PWGSC 8251 Call-up Against a Standing Offer for Temporary Help or PWGSC 942 Call-Up Against a Standing Offer.

 Individual call-ups against the Standing Offer must not exceed $400,000.00 (Travel expenses, Goods and Services Tax or Harmonized Sales Tax and all amendments included).

 The Offeror must not perform any work or services or supply any articles in response to a call-up(s) which would cause the total cost to Canada to exceed the said sum.

-A Call-up made against this Standing Offer must not exceed 48 consecutive weeks, including all absences, and all subsequent amendments.
-The forty-eight consecutive weeks also applies to part-time temporary help resources, from the start date of the Call-up.
+A call-up issued against this Standing Offer must not have an assignment period duration (i.e. number of weeks and days from assignment period start date to assignment period end date inclusive) that exceeds 48 consecutive weeks, including all absences, and all subsequent amendments.
+The limit of 48 consecutive weeks also applies to the duration of the assignment period for any part-time temporary help resource.

 If a call-up made under this SO is terminated, such termination does not affect the Standing Offer.
 The Offeror acknowledges, however, that a default under any contract made under this Standing Offer may result in the set-aside of this Standing Offer, at the discretion of the Standing Offer Authority.

 The Standing Offer Authority is responsible for the termination of any call-up.